 What else do we currently know about Star Wars Battlefront II‘s multiplayer?
 Space battles and Hero characters are a big part of Star Wars Battlefront II‘s multiplayer, but the sequel is making some changes to the core systems as well.
 Instead of the loadout-based multiplayer format from before, players will choose from a class-based selection of Trooper characters- namely Officer, Assault, Heavy, and Specialist.
 The multiplayer will support matches with up to 40 players, featuring “a wide variety of land and air vehicles” across settings from three different eras.

 Will new settings be introduced by Star Wars Battlefront II?
 Star Wars Battlefront II will introduce a brand new planet to the universe: Iden’s homeworld of Vardos.
 This new location consists of a large, populated, Imperial controlled city unlike anything played in the first Battlefront.
 Additionally, the planet of Kamino will also be playable.
-While already established in Episode II, this storm-rocked cloning facility is new to the updated game series.
+While already established in Attack of the Clones, this storm-rocked cloning facility is new to the updated game series.

 Will Star Wars Battlefront II have co-op?
 Star Wars Battlefront II will feature co-op, and progression in the mode will apparently reward players with competitive multiplayer upgrades.
 We also know that co-op will be playable on or offline—but offline co-op is notably exclusive to console versions.